jnozzi/cocoadev.com/markdown/ChatRoom.md

 ----

 PING!
 Hey Everybody!
-Don't forget about the General/ChatRoom! -- General/MikeTrent
+Don't forget about the ChatRoom! -- MikeTrent

 ----
 I'm currently getting errors when I try to join #macdev on irc.freenode.net that say it's invite-only.
-What's up with that? -- General/ChrisHanson
+What's up with that? -- ChrisHanson

 The admins had a little too much booze.
-Everybody's been kicked out. -- General/DenisDefreyne
+Everybody's been kicked out. -- DenisDefreyne

-Seems to be fixed now.  -- General/ChrisHanson
+Seems to be fixed now.  -- ChrisHanson

 ----

 I don't know how old this chat is, but I'm up for the iChat cocoadev room, and am there now (28/08/06) and will stay for a while to see if anyone drops by.
-IRC via colloquy is a bit much really.  -- General/MathieuTozer
+IRC via colloquy is a bit much really.  -- MathieuTozer

 ----